 In this section, the author discussed and misused an important concept used in pharmacokinetics that will be discussed later: bioavailability.
 Bioavailability defines the amount of substance that reaches the systemic circulation (in other words the bloodstream) compared to the amount dispensed at the delivery site.
 It is a ratio of the amount measured in blood plasma following its delivery through an extravascular route (oral ingestion, intramuscular injection, dermal patch….) divided by the amount measured in blood plasma following a delivery through vascular route (most of the time an intravenous (IV) injection).
 When you inject a substance by IV route, this ratio is by definition 100%.
 Now if I re-use the example of the author, the bioavailability by oral route is 0.3%.
 If a patient swallows 100g of aluminum (Al), only 0.3g will make it inside the systemic circulation, thus giving us a bioavailability of 0.3%.

 Although the author will cite an article by Flarend and colleagues (http://www.sciencedirect.com/science/article/pii/S0264410X97000418) later in his post, it failed to report the bioavailability reported by the same study.
 By courtesy, we introduce this study in this section to bring clarity.
 In this study, Flarend et al measured the pharmacokinetics of AH in rabbits, using radioactive aluminum (as radioactive-based analytical methods are the method of choice to quantify metals).
 In this study, they injected two rabbits with an intramuscular injection of AH at a concentration of 13.24 mg/mL.
 In an equivalent dose, each rabbit got “vaccinated” with 0.85mg of AH.
-According to the FDA guidelines, the amount of AH present in vaccines sold in US have a maximal amount of 1.25mg/dose with a cumulative amount (total amount you will get from vaccines) estimated of 4.22 mg (source: http://www.fda.gov/BiologicsBloodVaccines/ScienceResearch/ucm284520.htm).
+According to the FDA guidelines, the amount of AH present in vaccines sold in US have a maximal amount of 1.25mg/dose with a cumulative amount (total amount you will get from vaccines) estimated of 4.22 mg over the infant vaccination schedule (source: http://www.fda.gov/BiologicsBloodVaccines/ScienceResearch/ucm284520.htm).
+[UPDATE] Keep in mind that such amount does not accumulate over time and we have a clearance of aluminum taking place over time.
+Because an intramuscular injection is not a vascular route, the bioavailability is below 100%.
+The authors here estimated the amount absorbed over 28 days to be 17%.
+What does it means?
+The amount absorbed is the amount that was able to diffuse through the epithelial barrier or from the connective tissue into the bloodstream (systemic circulation).
+It also means that 82% of the Al is still present at the site of injection (take note, AVers: if it does not absorbed, it is not absorbed).
+So why is that?
+Its all about solubility.
+This is the solubility equation:

 Because it takes some times to eliminate it, we can reasonably raise the question: what about the acute and chronic toxicity?
 The acute toxicity is defined by the toxicity obtained by a single injection, whereas the chronic toxicity is obtained from a continuous exposure.